-The tourism policies of the holiday destinations should reflect the degree of involvement with sustainability for the construction of new tourism models, involving all agents of the sector, citizens and visitors, as well as other destinations from all over the world, to show its commitment to sustainability, making a public appeal for the transversal and active collaboration of all of them.

-The implementation of a sustainable management process applied to a holiday destination should be accompanied by the internal and external dissemination and promotion of the principles governing sustainability in the tourism sector, based on the guidelines emanating from the main international declarations and conventions in terms of sustainable development; such as the World Charter for Sustainable Tourism ST+20 and the United Nations Sustainable Development Goals (SDG).
-It is also the duty of the Destinations to define the new direction of their tourism policies and establish the strategic roadmap to follow in order to achieve the sustainable goals and objectives of the Responsible Tourism System developed by the Responsible Tourism Institute.
+Through their public policies, tourist destinations must show their involvement in the construction of new tourism models, including all stakeholders of the industry, citizens, tourist and visitors and all other destinations worldwide in their commitment to sustainability, through the signing of the Letter of Commitment, and making a public appeal for a cross-cutting and active collaboration among them.
+The immersion in the process of sustainable management of a destination needs to go hand in hand with the internal and external promotion of the principles governing sustainability within the tourism industry.
+These principles are based on the guidelines derived from the main international declarations and conventions on sustainable development, the World Charter for Sustainable Tourism ST+20 and the UN Sustainable Development Goals (SDGs).
+Destinations must also define the new direction of their policies in terms of tourism, and establish a strategic roadmap to follow in order to achieve the sustainable goals posed by the Responsible Tourism System.

 Destinations must have a solid political and technical structure whose implication in the development of the Responsible Tourism System leads to the creation of collaborative synergies and spaces for participation and association at all levels, ensuring the achievement of sustainable goals both locally and globally.
-Prior to the beginning of the process, the interventions of the parties involved should be coordinated through strategic planning, clarifying in each case the degree of implication that each one should assume, and chronologically defining the procedures and stages to follow during the process.
+Prior to the beginning of the process, through a strategic planning, the interventions of all parties involved will be coordinated, clarifying in each case the degree of involvement they must assume.
+The procedures and stages to be followed will be defined chronologically.

-Strengthen and make visible the sustainable commitment in a Destination, ensuring the implementation of the new sustainability strategy requires an accurate diagnosis of the starting point, the unsustainability gaps that need to be closed, as well as the existing obstacles and improvement opportunities.
+Making the sustainable commitment of a destination real and tangible, and ensuring the implementation of the new sustainability strategy requires an accurate diagnosis of the starting point, the unsustainability gaps that need to be closed, as well as the existing obstacles and improvement opportunities.
 It requires a first "photography" reflecting the initial state of the destination in terms of sustainability, considering environmental, economic, cultural and social factors, as well as other variables specific to the tourism sector.
 This analysis will create a global vision based on a detailed study and on the measurement of sustainability in the destination according to the criteria and premises of the Responsible Tourism System in relation to the 17 Sustainable Development Goals approved by the United Nations.